open-kbs/openkbs/README.md

    - Set the following instruction [instructions.txt](./examples/cloud-master/instructions.txt):

 3. **Push the new instructions**:
-   - frontend changes are updated automatically, however we have push the instructions (stored encrypted):
+   - frontend changes are updated automatically, however we have to push the instructions which are stored encrypted at OpenKBS registry:
      ```bash
      openkbs push origin app/instructions.txt
      ```